pem2k/mvc-blog/README.md

 ## Installation

-This project can be installed by cloning the repo, installing required dependencies, creating a mysql database, and running the db.schema file.
+This project can be installed by cloning the repo, installing required dependencies, creating a mysql database, and running the db.schema file!

 ## Usage